tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 }
 ```

-/ improve code:

--   change space-fl to simply fl?
--   unify lg - l ?

-aside: The `fl` stands for `fluid`, I took this from Chris.
+Aside: The `fl` stands for `fluid`, I took this from Chris.

-With this setup, new classes should show up in your IDE's autocomplete: try typing `p-spa` somewhere as a class and pressing your `autocomplete` shortcut (I have it on `ctrl + space` in VSCode).
+With this setup, some new classes should show up in your IDE's autocomplete: type `p-spa` somewhere as a CSS class and press your `autocomplete` shortcut (I have it on `ctrl + space` in VSCode).
 You should see a list of all your fluid padding steps.
-Same for any other spacing utility like `gap`, `spacing` and `margin`.
-Same for font sizes.
+Same for any other Tailwind spacing utility like `gap`, `spacing` and `margin`.
+Same for text sizes.

 Now, if You're starting a fresh project, You are ready to code it with entirely fluid spacing and typography!

-### If you're redesigning an existing project
+### If You're redesigning an existing project

--   replace static classes with fluid ones
+-   Replace static classes with fluid ones.

 I wrote a regex for finding many (but surely not all) of the standard Tailwind spacing classes, mostly to keep my regex muscles from atrophying:

 `[\s"']([mp]|gap|space)-?\w?-\d`

-Without this little formula, I would have to look for each padding-variation (pt, pb, p-, px-, py) and then for each gap variation, etc.
+Without this little formula, I would have had to search for each padding-variation (pt, pb, p-, px-, py) and then for each gap variation, etc.

 To use this regex, paste it into the 'global search' in your code editor (the one where you search through all your files at once -- it's `cmd + shift + f` in VSCode).
 For it to work, You might have to turn on regex in your search (in VSCode there's a little button that says `.*` on the right of the searchbar).

-## WTF

-### Why such a guide

-I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people some of these frustrations.

-It took me several hours to get a grip on it: learning the concepts and then figuring out a way how to actually use them in my project.
-(Let's not mention the initial wild-flailing-phase where I kept generating type scales without actually knowing what `font size` meant. tfw when I try to brute force my way into understanding because I'm in such a rush, I _don't have time to understand_.)

-Once I went through the resources, understood the concepts, got to know the Figma plugins and experimented with a few implementations -- once I did all that, it wasn't too hard.-- "Now that I'm here and I've built this rocket, it doesn't seem like rocket science!"

-I kind of yearned for a practical start-to-finish guide like this when I was getting into Utopia.
-If this saves someone a bit of time, even if it's just by bringing some helpful Utopia resources together on a single page, I would be pretty happy.

-/cut first sentence?
-I would love if this makes or helps someone use a design system in their project.
-I know it's a lofty goal, but for me it can help a lot if I see that someone else has done it already.
-Something in me can go from _very skeptical_ to _aaaah, so this is possible! let's do it, then_ just by seeing proof that it can be done.
-I'm all for hacking and experimentation, but being a pioneer can cost you some grey hairs, or more.
-Life on the bleeding edge can be stressful, I know from trying to use one alpha version too many.

-/do I?
-I wanna lower the barrier for getting into design systems.
-So if I and my two brain cells can do it, so can You.

-/just point to resource section?
-If You're asking yourself what the big deal is about designing with a system, the folks at Tailwind have written about it in their book 'Refactoring UI' (better read than the title, I promise).
-Also see the resource section for more introductions / one or two Utopia posts / posts on the creators' blogs

-This was my moment of doubt writing this article: I kind of fear that the creators intentionally didn't give basic how-to instructions.
-Because they're experienced designers and they know things kind of lose their purpose if they're simplified in this form.
-Utopia isn't a step-by-step method.
-It's a set of tools that can be used in a lot of different ways, maybe even in UIs outside of browsers.
-Designing is a messy business.
-Let's keep it that way 🫀

-So this text aims to fill this gap: let you see what one person did with Utopia after learning the basics.

-## Outro

-Hope you enjoyed, learned, or killed some time!

-### Disclaimers and goodbye

-This is one workflow of many.
-It might be embarrassingly simplistic to some.
-It got the job done for me.

-I'm on Twitter (xxx twitter).
-Let me know your utopian workflows.
-Give some feedback.
-Say hi, for goodness' sake, don't be shy!
-And especially, let me know if you got stuck, peeved or if you want more!

----

-Thank You, my wonderful editors!

-Thank You, Christian Penrod.
-You helped me realize that this is possible and without too much hassle.

-Thank You, Utopia creators for building and polishing this awesome tool and making it available for free!

-Thank You, all the folks before that figured out the math to the responsive design problem and cared enough to keep implementing this by hand!

----

-[x] refer to myself as 'this author'
+Now just open Figma on one side and your favourite code editor on the other and go to town!

+..._Fluid town_

 ## What is Utopia?